Why Windows PC gets slow over time and how to speed up it

 Check that you’re running the latest version of Windows and latest drivers.

-1. Press the Start button and choose Settings
+1. Press the Start button and search for Settings app

 2. Click on Update & Security then Windows Update